dajiaji/pyseto/README.md

 ## Usage

-You can use it as follows.
+You can use it as follows:

 ### `v4.local`